 2) The non-blind review system, precisely because the reviewer is known, works better than single and double-blind reviewing because the reviewer can dialogue with the author post-review to discuss point by point and recommendation by recommendation to bring the article to successful completion.
 Too often single or double-blind reviews are used by the editor to offer only “make these changes or it will not get accepted” ultimatums, whereas our board believes, where possible, in the expert reviewer working with the author whose work has successfully been reviewed to work further with them to improve their manuscript.

-This journal has been recognized by the online Dictionary of Art Historians as ‘the major research organ of the field’.
-It is indexed by ProQuest, EBSCO, DOAJ and is linked to by the world’s leading research centres for art history.
+This journal has been recognized by the online Dictionary of Art Historians as ‘The major serial organ for the study of art historiography.
+Essays, primary texts, translations.
+Seminal.‘ It is indexed by ProQuest, EBSCO, DOAJ and is linked to by the world’s leading research centres for art history.
 It is archived by LOCKSS and the New York Art Resources Consortium (NYARC).
 It has also been awarded the DOAJ Seal.
+The journal has been approved for inclusion in ERIH PLUS.